Have you ever considered branching out your business into other states? If so, you are considering a “foreign” business entity registration.

 It’s highly recommended that you consult with a Virginia-based business attorney prior to completing an application.
 An attorney can determine which application you are responsible for completing.

 Additionally, you are responsible for completing any other registrations or licenses.

 Once you have completed the proper application for your business, you must also obtain a certified copy of your original organizational documents.

 These are the forming documents that you filed with the Secretary of State upon the formation of your business.

-A certified copy is requested upon your original filing of these documents.
+The Virginia SCC will request a certified copy upon your original filing of these documents.

 Registered Agent & Office